RandomFeatures/RF-2D-Engine-AS3/README.md

 There is some interesting math and concepts involved in building an isometric world.
 When trying to understand it is sometime helpful to see a real world example.

 ## A-Star Path Finding
-Nothing special here if you have seen on A-Star algorithm you have seen most of them.
+Nothing special here if you have seen one A-Star algorithm you have seen most of them.

 ## Character/Monster AI
 Basic AIs like Attack, Defend, Meander, etc...